Interdisciplinary Studies: Workforce Management Major, Bachelor of Science (BS)

-The Bachelor of Science in Interdisciplinary Studies: Workforce Management requires completion of minors in Business Administration and Communication Studies, a certificate in Psychology of the Workplace, and the Portfolio Development course.
-This program enables students to earn lower division elective credits (subject to faculty assessment*) toward their degree through submission of an experiential learning portfolio.
 The curriculum is specifically designed to support the workforce needs of business and non-profit organizations in the community.
 It is ideal for individuals who have professional and/or apprenticeship (or equivalent) experience and desire career mobility and adaptability through exposure to cross-disciplinary knowledge as it relates to workplace issues.
-Ensuring a well-rounded and cohesive educational experience are 12 credits of required Interdisciplinary Core courses that emphasize an integrated approach to understanding complex, real-world problems.
+Ensuring a well-rounded and cohesive educational experience are 16 credits of required Interdisciplinary Core courses that emphasize an integrated approach to understanding complex, real-world problems.

-Note: the Accounting minor or other Business-related minors may be substituted for the minor in Business Administration, in consultation with the Director of Interdisciplinary Studies, and subject to course availability and prerequisites.
+Note: The Accounting minor or other Business-related minors may be substituted for the minor in Business Administration, in consultation with the Director of Interdisciplinary Studies, and subject to course availability and prerequisites.

 How does this degree compare with other Interdisciplinary Studies degree options?
 Review the program comparison table for detailed information.